 I first appreciated the scope and splendor of Janet’s Central Park paintings when the Museum of the City of New York exhibited them in late 2013.
 Her work has only become more complex and exciting since then.
 Always in the same place in Central Park, always with more on her mind than I can imagine — as if conducting a full orchestra with her broomstick brushes — correcting herself, enjoying herself, Janet embraces the Park like a 21st-century Georges Seurat.
 For me, her majestic pieces rival the best landscape paintings ever made, anywhere.
 Although Janet points out that she is not painting landscapes, but rather group portraits.
 Her inspiration is the people, for Central Park is truly the “People’s Park,” unaware that she is capturing the vibrance they lend to the landscape.
 During the hours when Janet attentively paints Sheep Meadow at vast scale, she simultaneously makes little notebook sketches of strangers who come and go; and she sneaks snapshots and quick videos of squirrels and birds, unleashed children, picnickers, amateur musicians, lovers, tourists, and more than a few oddballs.
 Eventually, when the weather forbids working outside, she adds these characters to her paintings.
 Her works overflow with figures up close and at a distance, creating the heartbeat of Central Park.

 Charles Stuckey is a widely published independent scholar who has served as curator in major US museums, including the Art Institute of Chicago, helping organize highly acclaimed retrospectives for Paul Gauguin, Claude Monet, and others.

-Learn more about Janet Ruttenberg here and bring Central Park home by downloading The People’s Park Zoom background, available for free through May 6.
-To view more of her work please visit www.janetruttenberg.com or follow her on Instagram @studiofjanetruttenberg.
+To learn more about Janet Ruttenberg and view more of her work, please visit www.janetruttenberg.com or follow her on Instagram @studiofjanetruttenberg.